Why This Recipe Works

-When pasta is just softened on the exterior, add shrimp, squid, and tomatoes to skillet.
-Continue to cook, stirring and tossing, until shrimp and squid are just cooked through, 2 to 4 minutes.
+When pasta is just softened on the exterior, add shrimp and squid to skillet.
+Continue to cook over high, stirring and tossing, until shrimp and squid are just cooked through, 2 to 4 minutes.

-Add all of the mussels and clams, along with any accumulated juices, and continue to cook, stirring and tossing constantly, until all of the seafood is heated through and pasta is al dente, about 1 minute; add more water, 2 tablespoons (30ml) at a time, if sauce over-reduces and becomes dry or greasy.
+Add tomatoes and all of the mussels and clams, along with any accumulated juices, and continue to cook over high, stirring and tossing constantly, until all of the seafood is heated through, pasta is al dente, and sauce is creamy and coats the pasta, about 1 minute; add more water, 2 tablespoons (30ml) at a time, if sauce over-reduces and becomes dry or greasy.
 Remove from heat, add parsley and lemon juice, and toss rapidly to incorporate.
 Season with salt to taste.

 Transfer to a large serving bowl or divide between individual serving bowls, arranging shell-on mussels and clams on top of pasta.
 Drizzle with remaining 1 tablespoon (15ml) oil, and serve.

 12-inch skillet with lid